akibahmed229/nixos/pkgs/mdbook/docs/src/Networking/Tools/Wireshark/readme.md

-Got it 🚀 — I’ll refactor your raw Wireshark cheat sheet into a clean **Markdown (`.md`) file format**.

-Here’s the structured version:

----

 # Wireshark Cheat Sheet

 Wireshark is one of the most popular and powerful tools for capturing, analyzing, and troubleshooting network traffic.